 Any damaged, diseased, or dead branches on a Limelight Hydrangea should be removed as soon as you notice them, but general pruning should take place in late winter or early spring each year.
 Pruning early will help avoid accidentally cutting any new growth or new buds.

 Limelight Hydrangeas grow new stems each year and will only grow buds on the new wood.
 Trimming your plant back by about a third will help to encourage new growth while still leaving the support system intact.
-The old stems, although they won’t flower, will help shape your bush and support large blooms on the new stems.
+Although the old stems won’t flower, they will help shape your bush and support large blooms on the new stems.

 Taking off enough of the old branches will help channel all the plant’s energy into creating new blooms rather than maintaining old growth.
 You can even prune by up to half if you are creating a specific shape.